themeteorchef/saas-stripe/saas-stripe.md

   return stripeCustomer.wait();
 }
 ```
 For all the hullabaloo leading up to this point, this is fairly underwhelming.
 This is a good thing!
 Lucky for us, Stripe offers official Node.js support (what Meteor is built on top of), so their API is incredibly simplistic.
-There's two things to pay attention to in here, first, we're creating a `Future()`.
+There are two things to pay attention to in here, first, we're creating a `Future()`.
 What's that?

 Future's allow us to interact with asynchronus functions a little easier.
 Without this, if we called to `Stripe.customers.create()` we would get nothing in return.
 This function isn't blocking, meaning our program will call it and keep going.
 Instead, we want to _wait_ until Stripe responds to us and do something with that value.
 A future means we can return a `.wait()` method from our Meteor method that quite literally "waits" until it receives a return value.
 Notice that in our call to `Stripe.customers.create()` we call on the `.return()` method to "pass" the value we get from Stripe back to our waiting return.
 Let that soak in a bit.
 Once you realize what's happening you might freak out.